-What is Fungibility?
+What Is Fungibility?

 The same holds true for options contracts.
-A contract for the same security with an identical strike price and expiry date will have the same value as any other contract of its kind.
+A contract for the same security with an identical strike price and expiry date will have the same value as another contract of its kind.

 Examples of Fungible Goods